pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative100SelfService.md

 ### **STEP 12**: Setup Storage Connection

-In this step we are going to configure a server that can be used to perform the Build functions performed in later labs, but we'll get those steps out of the way now.
+In this step we are going to configure an Image that can be used to perform the Build functions to be executed in later labs, but we'll get those steps out of the way now.

 - Click on your **User Name** in the top right corner of the window.
 Then click on **Organization**.